10 Ways the Military Family is Unique

 But, unlike many of my military spouse friends, I never got the hang of military time and at this point I am too stubborn to integrate.
 It is hard enough to remember what time zone it is in every part of the world where my loved ones are...
 17:00 will just have to be five-o-clock.
 (Wait!
 Is that right?!)
 I am too old to learn a snazzy new way to tell time.

 9) We are masters at moving.

 Sure, we dread the boxes, packing paper and stress of moving just like everyone else... but we probably have a system in place that will blow your mind.
 Whether we are moving ourselves, or letting the military movers come in and do the heavy lifting... we have done it so many times that it is a science.
-Those 8 numbered stickers on the belly of the dining room table are badges of honor!
-Give us 2 weeks, surprise orders, 3 kids, 2 dogs, 1 goldfish, and no other choice... we will OWN that move from NC to CA!
+Those eight numbered stickers on the belly of the dining room table are badges of honor!
+Give us 2 weeks, surprise orders, three kids, two dogs, one goldfish, and no other choice... we will OWN that move from North Carolina to California!

 Sign up for the Military Spouse weekly email, and never miss out on our most popular topics.

 Our Better Selves